TL;DR

 ECC stands for Enterprise Contact Center.
 The 'enterprise' part signifies that the solution is designed for the scale, complexity, and strategic needs of a large company.
 Unlike a basic call center, an enterprise contact center solutions deeply with other business systems and handles a wide array of digital and voice channels

 An 'enterprise contact' can be understood as a single interaction that is part of a larger, more complex customer journey within a large company.
-Modern contact center platforms are designed to do more than just handle individual contacts.
+Modern enterprise contact center solutions are designed to do more than just handle individual contacts.
 They also coordinate these end-to-end journeys.

 Get Started